 These findings demonstrate characteristics and changes of the complex network known as brain functional connectome in individuals with primarily neurological symptoms of post-COVID syndrome.

-The correlation of visuospatial deficits with the brain neuroimaging findings, and upregulation of certain biomarkers were found at 4 months after acute COVID-19
+Visuospatial deficits were found to correlate with brain neuroimaging findings and upregulation of certain biomarkers in COVID-19 convalescents 4 months after infection

 Visuospatial deficit was associated with brain neuroimaging findings, and correlated with the upregulation of certain immune markers in approximately one-quarter of participants four months after acute COVID-19.